fagan2888/cs_205_project/README.md

 ### Advanced Data Structures

-We used the hdf5 file format, which is highly hierarchical and not simply lines in a file.
-The hdf5 format works great with our data; however, it poses its own challenges as well (see below).
+We used the `hdf5 file` format, which is highly hierarchical and not simply lines in a file.
+The `hdf5` format works great with our data; however, it poses its own challenges as well (see below).

 ### Challenges

-* Queue times made developing Spark job on Cannon take too long, and so we could not implement our framework on the highest resolution run
+* Queue times made developing Spark job on Cannon take too long, and so we could not implement our framework on the highest resolution runs.
-* Eventually decided to migrate ~1TB of data to S3 and use EMR
+    * We eventually decided to migrate ~1 TB of data to S3 and use EMR.
-* HDF5 is not optimal for cloud storage
+* The `hdf5` file format is not optimal for cloud storage.
 * We had originally wanted to output all of the properties of interest at once.
 However, since not all particle types contain these properties, this existing structure would introduce very complex loops that would make the Spark execution difficult.
 In the end, our most important properties were simply the coordinates, the masses, and the densities, so we called them separately instead.
 * For the highest resolution run, the subbox contained a total of 11.2 TB of data, which was too much to upload to S3 (would run through our credits).
-While the data is on Cannon, we were not able to set up a spark cluster on Cannon due to technical difficulties and long queue times.
+While the data is on Cannon, we were not able to set up a Spark cluster on Cannon due to technical difficulties and long queue times.

 ### Closing Remarks

-Overall, we achieved our project objectives and make easy-to-understand simulations for galaxy formation.
+Overall, we achieved our project objectives and made easy-to-understand simulations for galaxy formation.
 We saw that by using Spark, we were able to process a large amount of data relatively efficiently.
 Cannon is not optimized for this type of data processing, but future flagship simulations which will have even greater data requirements can possibly use an EMR-like framework to optimize data locality.
 Additionally, analyzing individual snapshots can probably be performed on a single node using big compute paradigms, but analyzing a large number of snapshots would require big data paradigms.

 ### Citations

-Weinberger, R., Springel, V., Hernquist, L., et al. 2017, MNRAS, 465, 3291
+Weinberger, R., Springel, V., Hernquist, L., _et al_.
+2017, MNRAS, 465, 3291.

-Pillepich, A., Springel, V., Nelson, D., et al. 2018b, MNRAS, 473, 4077
+Pillepich, A., Springel, V., Nelson, D., _et al_.
+2018b, MNRAS, 473, 4077.